hmcezar/clusttraj/docs/source/examples.rst

 	Cophenetic correlation coefficient: 0.908

-Reordering solvent molecules and performing a final Kabsch rotation
+Reordering solvent molecules and the final Kabsch rotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To include the molecular permutation we include the ``-e`` flag and parse the number of oligomer